 First step in troubleshooting Internet Explorer add-ons is to remember whether you installed or updated some program lately.
 Or did you add some toolbar or plug-in/add-on to Internet Explorer?
 If you did, try disabling add-ons related to that software first - it might save lots of time.

-Second step is to disable latest Internet Explorer add-ons to see if Internet Explorer itself works correctly.
+Second step is to load Internet Explorer without any add-ons to see if Internet Explorer itself works correctly.
 Please remember to close all open Internet Explorer windows before!
+Do not expect to see videos or other multimedia on web sites in this mode, other content might also be crippled due to disabled add-ons and browser helper objects (BHOs).

-Typically Search Providers and Accelerators do not cause trouble, so try finding your newly added add-ons in Toolbars and Extensions tab (on the left, under Add-on Types).
+Search Providers and Accelerators do not normally cause trouble, so try finding your newly added add-ons in Toolbars and Extensions tab (on the left, under Add-on Types).

 To disable a toolbar, click the X mark in its left corner, or right-click an empty space near Tabs and click the toolbar's name.
 If a toolbar has check-mark in the menu, it is enabled.